Skip to content

 We specialise in a variety of areas, with experienced insights into areas such as desktop/network admin, software development, sales/marketing, business support, finance, customer service and HR/recruiter roles and much more.

 Are you interested in learning more about employing fantastic talent in France, but you’re not sure where to start?
 Or perhaps you simply need a little help to get on your way?
-Then please don’t hesitate to reach out to us at [email protected] or contact our Senior Growth Specialist, Orla:
+Then please don’t hesitate to reach out to us at [email protected].

 Employment cost comparison per country: